hebrides/intern-training/README.md

 ### Programming fundamentals

-You must grasp programming fundamentals and be able to implement ideas using a programming language of your choice.
+You must master programming fundamentals to be able to efficiently implement ideas using programming languages, software design patterns, and software development tools (like (IDEs)[https://www.codecademy.com/articles/what-is-an-ide], [VCSs](https://youtu.be/UZMmpav62rY), and debugging tools).
 1) https://youtu.be/quW5dAGpXiU
 2) https://youtu.be/Us4LwTjWFaY
 3) https://youtu.be/7oS1i-IWp1Q